realisticattorney/JS-Platform/README.md

 - Built a platform game
 - To add a theme by the use of colors and music
-- To play around with the game physics variables, such as gravity and speed (pace of the game), number of rewards and obstacles (difficulty).
+- To play around with the game physics variables, such as gravity and speed (pace of the game), number of rewards, and obstacles (difficulty).
-- To make the highest scores accesible to every user by the usage of an API.
+- To make the highest scores accessible to every user by the usage of an API.

 ## How to play

 - Enter your name after initializing the app
 - Click on Play
-- The goal is to collect as many coins as possible to achieve a high score which will be shown on the leaderboard, which is accessible from the menu.
+- Jump by pressing left-click anywhere on the screen.
+The goal is to collect as many coins as possible to achieve a high score which will be shown on the leaderboard, which is accessible from the menu.
 Avoid falling and getting burned by fire.

 ## Features

 - 5-option menu.
 Play, Options, Credits, Leaderboard, Instructions
-- In Options, the user can disable music theme.
+- In Options, the user can disable the music theme.
-- On Leaderboard the user can see the highest 10 scorers and their scores.
+- On Leaderboard, the user can see the highest 10 scorers and their scores.

 # Build with